UModeler/UModeler.github.io/_sources/UModelerLite.rst.txt

 Import ``UModeler Lite`` package in your project after getting it from the asset store.

 Make sure that ``Tools/UModeler Lite`` menu has been created at the top.
-If you click on ``New UModeler`` as shown in the upper image, a new game object with UModeler component will be created and you can see the layout looking like the following.
+If you click on ``New UModeler`` in the sub menu, a new game object with UModeler component will be created and you can see the layout looking like the following.

 ----------------------------------------------------------------------------------------------------------------------